flux-framework/flux-accounting/README.md

 [moussa1@docker-desktop src]$
 ```

-### User Account Information
+### User and Bank Information

-The accounting table in this database stores information like username and
+The accounting tables in this database stores information like username and
 ID, banks to submit jobs against, allocated shares to the user, as well as
 static limits, including a max number of running jobs at a given time and
 a max number of submitted jobs per user/bank combo.